nimafaanunu19/Evil-USB/README.md

 ## Potential Customization
 What I have created is a template for this attack.
 You can customize this in many different ways.
 One easy way would be to change the email address that it sends the usernames and passwords to.
 A more creative way would be to hide these processes in the background so that the user has no idea this is happening.
 Up to you!

+(P.S. the machines that I intended to be targeted for this already had python installed.
+If your target probably doesn't have python installed, you will need to add this to the DuckyScript.)

 ## Usage Agreement
 This repositories contents are not intended for any use other than educational.